Pimco bond ETF falls 0.3 percent on news of Bill Gross departure

-Gross's surprise departure from the firm he founded came two days after news the Securities and Exchange Commission is investigating whether Pimco inflated the returns of its Total Return ETF, which has $3.6 billion (2.21 billion pounds) in assets.
+Gross's surprise departure from the firm he founded came two days after news the Securities and Exchange Commission is investigating whether Pimco inflated the returns of its Total Return ETF, which has $3.6 billion in assets.

 The share price of the fund last traded down 0.3 percent at $108.60, the lowest level in more than a week.

-The Total Return ETF, which follows a similar strategy as Pimco's $222 billion Total Return bond mutual fund (PTTRX.O), fared better than its larger counterpart.
+The Total Return ETF, which follows a similar strategy as Pimco's $222 billion Total Return bond mutual fund, fared better than its larger counterpart.
 The ETF has produced a total return of 4.19 percent so far this year, compared with 3.59 percent generated at the mutual fund.

 (Reporting by Richard Leong; Editing by Chizu Nomiyama)